shiplog/directives2/README.md

 [![Build Status](https://travis-ci.org/shiplog/directives2.svg)](https://travis-ci.org/shiplog/directives2)

-Directives2 is cross-compiled for 2.10 and 2.11 and the only dependencies are scalaz-core and unfiltered.
+Directives2 is cross-compiled for 2.10, 2.11 and 2.12 and the only dependencies are scalaz-core and unfiltered.

 To include in your project:

-``libraryDependencies += "no.shiplog" %% "directives2" % "0.9.2"``
+``libraryDependencies += "ws.unfiltered" %% "unfiltered" % "0.9.0-beta2"``

 For backwards compatibility, there are implicits converting from ``unfiltered.directives.Directive`` to ``directives2.Directive``.
 Therefore, we added a dependency to: